 Athlete’s foot most commonly begins between the toes (usually fourth and fifth toe) and can spread to the rest of the foot or other parts of the body if left untreated.
 Despite the name, Athlete’s foot is not just for athlete’s feet.
-It is one of the most common skin conditions affecting 3 of 4 adults over their lifetime1.
+It is one of the most common skin conditions affecting up to 3 of 4 adults over their lifetime1.

 Common symptoms of Athlete’s Foot:

 - Itchy feet and toes

 - Inflamed, sore and red skin

 - Thick and cracking skin on the bottom or heel of your foot